apache/flink/docs/apis/streaming/windows.md

 </div>
 </div>

-We will cover the different window assigners in [window assigners](#window-assigners).
+We will cover [window assigners](#window-assigners) in a separate section below.

 The window transformation can be one of `reduce()`, `fold()` or `apply()`.
 Which respectively takes a `ReduceFunction`, `FoldFunction` or `WindowFunction`.
-We describe each of these ways of specifying a windowed transformation in detail in [window functions](#window-functions).
+We describe each of these ways of specifying a windowed transformation in detail below: [window functions](#window-functions).

 For more advanced use cases you can also specify a `Trigger` that determines when exactly a window is being considered as *ready for processing*.
 These will be covered in more detail in